bhauman/figwheel-main/docs/docs/advanced_compile.md

 > the `:output-to` config option.

 The above command should have advanced compiled your code one time.
-If you examine the `target/public/cljs-out/dev-main.js` file you will the compressed output of your program.
+If you examine the `target/public/cljs-out/dev-main.js` file you will see the compressed output of your program.

 Now something to notice here is that the `:output-to` path `target/public/cljs-out/dev-main.js` has not changed.
 This means that